madhulatanishad123/travel-explorer-website/README.md

-# Sneha Travel Explore - Execution Guide
+#  Travel Explore - Execution Guide

 Follow these steps to run the project locally.